 Now, the net requirement amount must be above a specified safety stock.
 After comparing the net value obtained, this value we get with the safety stock of the firm is referred to as the projected available balance.

 If it is below the safety stock, an order for more raw materials and inventory is put through.

 The projected available balance is the amount of stock being projected into the future.
 It is like the amount of stock inventory we carry to the next production cycle from the last production cycle.

 - Less than zero

 An order for a planned release of materials is put up.
-This ensures a continuous material flow into the production line.
+That ensures a continuous material flow into the production line.

-Now, as the projected balance is negative, a planned order is released, of 60 units which make the balance as 55.
-Now this week, there is a demand for 40units.
-This makes the projected available as 15.
-As the projected available is now positive, no more order needs to be released for this particular period.
+Now, this week, there is a demand for 40 units.
+That makes the projected available as 15.
+As the projected availability is now positive, no more order needs to be released for this particular period.

 Why is it calculated?